 Includes Practice Experience.

-Prerequisite: NUR330
+Prerequisite: NUR330 Terms Offered: As needed

 NUR355 Holistic Nursing+

 This course explores the role of selected complementary and alternative healthcare practices.
 Emphasis is placed on ways to promote optimum health by exploring historical and cultural perspectives; complementary and alternative therapy interventions; and evaluating the ethical and evidence-based implications of traditional versus non-traditional approaches to healthcare.